© Liz Popich (Lizzie)

 However, it is crucial to note that the recreational use of psilocybin mushrooms can have legal and health implications, and caution should be exercised.

 Originally collected in 1994 from an artificially fertilized cattle pasture in KwaZulu-Natal, South Africa, another nearby collection of Psilocybe natalensis was made in 1998 from an irrigated lawn in Royal Natal National Park.
-Although it resembles Psilocybe cubensis, recent genetic tests have confirmed that it is a unique species.

 There is evidence of mushroom rituals and their ceremonial use in various ancient cultures, including the Aztecs in Mesoamerica and the indigenous peoples of Central and South America.